 What’s it all about?
-Chef Andoni Luis Aduriz has been pushing the envelope on fine dining experiences for nearly 25 years.
-Year on year, those experiences get more experimental, and more provocative – a recent dish featured a jellied carrot as a sawn-off finger – but he’s arguably truer to his vision than just about any other chef, serving up a thrilling, at times dark, always unexpected, culinary universe.
+Chef Andoni Luis Aduriz has been pushing the envelope on fine dining experiences for 25 years over the course of an admirable career that earned him the Icon Award 2023.
+Year on year, those experiences get more experimental and more provocative – a recent dish involves diners sucking sheep’s milk from a breast-shaped mould – but he’s arguably truer to his vision than just about any other chef, serving up a thrilling, at times dark, always unexpected, culinary universe.

 How does it work?
 The conventional rules of gastronomy are cast aside to make way for boundaryless eating: a three-hour journey into a world that might be at times uncomfortable, often emotional and sometimes outright weird, but you won’t come away unmoved by it.

-On the menu: Dishes like ‘animal cake’ (an ingenious combination of pork, coffee and oloroso foam) and ‘trick’ (the finger) co-exist with less abstract treats like creamy cuttlefish, black shallot and Idiazabal and enzymatic molasses of rye bread and sea urchin.
+On the menu: Dishes like Face to Face (an edible ‘skin’ made with psyllium and cider) and Memories of the Future (caramelised white bread with bean molasses and Port) co-exist with less abstract treats like chives and butter and Norwegian lobster.
 Desserts aren’t necessarily sweet, nor drinks liquid – an edible, sake-infused handkerchief, for example – but will leave you feeling you travelled into some far-off, alien place that will change the way you think about food forever.